7 Ways to Improve Customer Service in Schools

 1. Create a strong student community

-When that sense of belonging is there, children throw themselves into the learning environment and when that sense of belonging is not there, children will alienate, they will marginalize, they will step back.
+When that sense of belonging is there, children throw themselves into the learning environment and when that sense of belonging is not there, children will alienate, they will marginalize, and they will step back. – Says Dr. Linda Darling-Hammond, CEO of the Learning Policy Institute.

-A survey of 528 educators has shown that 41% consider it to be challenging or very challenging to make their students feel like they belong in the classroom.
+A survey of 528 educators has shown that 41% consider it to be challenging or very challenging to make their pupils feel like they belong in the classroom.
 Although, 80% of respondents report that a sense of belonging in the classroom is highly important for student success.

 Highlight the importance of teacher-student relationships.
-You can schedule one-on-one meetings with scholars to discuss their personal needs and questions.
+You can schedule one-on-one meetings with scholars to discuss their personal needs and common questions.
 It’ll definitely enhance their feeling of belonging.

 Create your special in-class traditions.
-Traditions help strengthen the bond in the community.
+They help strengthen the bond in the community.
 It can be a Friday book club, open-air lessons on Wednesdays, or maybe a unique way you greet each other at the beginning of the day.

 Adopting a customer service mindset means putting customers first on every level of the process: the awareness stage, first interaction, ongoing classes, or parent-teacher meetings.

-- How easy is it to navigate through your website (it’s literally your face in the online world)?
+• How easy is it to navigate through your website (it’s literally your face in the online world)?

-- Can parents find any necessary information about your school instantly?
+• Can parents find any necessary information about your school instantly?

-- How fast are you with responses?
+• How fast are your frontline staff with responses?

-- How complex is the enrollment process?
+• How complex is the enrollment process?

 3. Ensure a self-help option on your website

-The self-help option means students and their parents can find any information they seek with no effort from your side.
+The self-help option means pupils and their parents can find any information they seek with no effort from your side.
 We also call it a knowledge base, a one-stop resource that provides answers to the most frequently asked questions.

 Interestingly, 66% of customers start with a self-service option first before reaching out to an agent.
 Scholars will surely appreciate it if you create a place for them where they can navigate easily without your help.